jamf/CIS-for-macOS-Catalina-CP/README.md

 * Policy: Some recurring trigger to track compliance over time.

-NOTES:

-* Item "1.1 Verify all Apple provided software is current" is disabled by default.
-* Item "2.1.2 Turn off Bluetooth "Discoverable" mode when not pairing devices - not applicable to 10.9 and higher."
-	Starting with OS X (10.9) Bluetooth is only set to Discoverable when the Bluetooth System Preference is selected.
-	To ensure that the computer is not Discoverable do not leave that preference open.
-* Item "2.6.6 Enable Location Services (Not Scored)" is disabled by default.
-	As of macOS 10.12.2, Location Services cannot be enabled/monitored programmatically.
-	It is considered user opt in.
-* Item "2.6.7 Monitor Location Services Access (Not Scored)" is disabled by default.
-	As of macOS 10.12.2, Location Services cannot be enabled/monitored programmatically.
-	It is considered user opt in.
-* Item "2.7.1 Time Machine Auto-Backup " is disabled by default.
-	Time Machine is typically not used as an Enterprise backup solution
-* Item "2.7.2 Time Machine Volumes Are Encrypted (Not Scored)" is disabled by default.
-	Time Machine is typically not used as an Enterprise backup solution
-* Item "2.10 Securely delete files as needed (Not Scored)" is disabled by default.
-	With the wider use of FileVault and other encryption methods and the growing use of Solid State Drives the requirements have changed and the "Secure Empty Trash" capability has been removed from the GUI.
-* Item "4.3 Create network specific locations (Not Scored)" is disabled by default.
-* Item "5.5 Automatically lock the login keychain for inactivity" is disabled by default.
-* Item "5.6 Ensure login keychain is locked when the computer sleeps" is disabled by default.
-* Item "5.15 Do not enter a password-related hint (Not Scored)" is disabled by default.
-	Not needed if 6.1.2 Disable "Show password hints" is enforced.
-* Item "5.17 Secure individual keychains and items (Not Scored)" is disabled by default.
-* Item "5.8 Create specialized keychains for different purposes (Not Scored)" is disabled by default.
-* Item "6.3 Safari disable Internet Plugins for global use (Not Scored)" is disabled by default.

 ### 2_Security_Audit_Compliance

 Run this before and after 3_Security_Remediation to audit the Remediation